 City of Leuven

-One of the squares in the street the city set up as a neighborhood square, again with lots of greenery.
-Atelier Circuler built an open pavilion there from wood and metal recovered from construction projects.
-Old plastic banners from the city were recovered to cover the roof.
-The pavilion allows residents of the street to host neighborhood events.
-Anyone who wants to can meet there to chat, picnic or relax a bit.
-Also Leuven self recovered materials.
-The coping stones came from other streets in town.
+One of the squares in the street was designed by the city as a neighborhood square, again with a lot of greenery.
+Atelier Circuler built an open pavilion of wood and metal that was recovered from construction projects.
+Old plastic banners from the city were reused to cover the roof.
+In the pavilion, the residents of the street can organize neighborhood events.
+Anyone who wants to can meet there for a chat, to picnic, or to relax.

-As one of the Pilot Cities in Europe, the City of Leuven is also investigating the possibility of installing a heat network in the street that uses renewable energy sources such as geothermal energy.
-In this way, all residents who want to connect can heat themselves with green heat.
-That heat grid fits perfectly into the Pilot Cities project that helps cities test and succeed in the transition to green energy.
+As one of the Pilot Cities in Europe, the city of Leuven is also investigating the possibility of installing a heat network in the street that uses renewable energy sources such as geothermal energy.
+This way, all residents who want to connect can heat themselves with green heat.
+This heat network fits perfectly into the Pilot Cities project, which helps cities test and succeed in the transition to green energy.
+Leuven keeps the residents of the street informed about this research.

-The reconstruction of the Constantin Meunierstraat is part of the European Horizon2020 project JUSTNature of which Leuven is one of the pilot cities.
-With JUSTNature, Leuven is using nature-based solutions to reduce and counteract the effects of climate change in the city.
+The redevelopment of Constantin Meunier Street is part of the European project JUSTNature, of which Leuven is one of the pilot cities.
+JUSTNature aims to reduce and counteract the effects of climate change in cities with nature-based solutions.

 Stad Leuven